 Eros feels before it thinks, sensing life through beauty, empathy, and form.
 When distorted, it collapses into emotional chaos or collective conformity.

-At its highest octave, Eros restores meaning—reminding rationality why order exists at all.
+At its highest level, Eros restores meaning—reminding rationality why order exists at all.

 Dynamic Complementarity